 Applications are accepted on a rolling basis during the academic year.

-From anthropology to zombies, our students explore a range of subjects, stemming from their many curiosities, interests, and passions.
-View past program booklets (formerly URSCA) for a glimpse.
+From food security to exploring evolution through dance, our students explore a range of subjects, stemming from their many curiosities, interests, and passions.

 The LCA Undergraduate Research Showcase presents the research of undergraduates from SF State's College of Liberal & Creative Arts (LCA) and reflects the unique diversity of disciplines within the College ranging from the humanities to the social sciences, to the creative arts.
 We welcome and celebrate the research work of all students, regardless of discipline and research experience.

 Research First is an opportunity for first-year students to better understand of the role of research in their current work, gain skills, and learn what opportunities the college and university can offer.

 "Some people think that populism is only characterized with anti-immigration, anti-globilization, and anti-EU."

 Mikayla Cordero, an International Relations major at San Francisco State University, hopes to uncover new perspectives on populism and nationalism in her research on Ireland.

 This project is made possible by a Marcus Undergraduate Research Fellowship.

 The steering committee oversees subcommittees and is responsible for strategic planning.